BaselLaserMouse/LaserControl/README.md

 * v0.16.00 - AOM GUI is talking to ScanImage via SI-hookable Laser GUI.
 * v0.16.50 - Link to ScanImage for laser control is working.
 Test in simulated mode.
 * v0.17.50 - Working with real ScanImage.
+* v0.18.00 - Tested and fixed bugs.
+All works as expected.